The Count of Monte Cristo (2024 TV series): Production

-Manuel Alduy, director of cinema and young adult and international drama at France Télévisions, stresses that the series has all the ingredients of a great international series that will delight French audiences thanks to an ambitious production by Palomar and DEMD, a formidable cast and a great director like August at the helm.
-He also praises the pride of collaboration with RAI, in this new co-production, marking the twelfth international series co-produced by the European Alliance.
+Manuel Alduy, director of cinema and young adult and international drama at France Télévisions, explained that the collaboration with RAI marked the twelfth international series co-produced by the European Alliance.

 Filming

-Filming began between August and December 2023 and took place at the Palais-Royal in Paris.
+Filming began between August and December 2023 and took place in several locations in Paris.
 Other filming locations include Turin, Milan and Malta.
 Jeremy Irons told Variety that the castle used in the production in Malta is the same age as the one mentioned in Dumas' original text.